inferno-collection/Docs/docs/programs/creators.md

 - Access to Creator channel to communicate directly with us
 - Video suggestions and talking points
 	- Everything from roleplay scenario ideas to installation tutorials, we're here to help.
-- 10% revenue sharing & 10% discount for customers on referred purchases
+- 15% revenue sharing & 10% discount for customers on referred purchases
-  - Using creator codes, if your viewer makes a purchase, they get 10% off, and you get 10% of that purchase
+  - Using creator codes, if your viewer makes a purchase, they get 10% off, and you get 15% of that purchase
 - Copies of resources for Giveaways
 	- Run giveaways in your videos using our resources - we'll provide the keys!

+### Overview

 | Perk                                    |    Creator (1K–5K)    |  Ambassador (5K–50K)  |  Affiliate (50K+)   |
 |-----------------------------------------|:---------------------:|:---------------------:|:-------------------:|